ember-learn/guides-source/guides/release/tutorial/part-1/reusable-components.md

     this.setProperties({
       lat: 47.6062,
-      lng: -122.3321,
+      lon: -122.3321,
     });

     assert.ok(
       img.src.includes('-122.3321,47.6062,12'),
-      'the src should include the lng,lat,zoom parameter' );
+      'the src should include the lon,lat,zoom parameter' );

     assert.ok(